Site Loader

 6. Choose bamboo flooring

-Bamboo is an ecologically friendly, highly renewable material – it grows faster than woodland and growing it uses less pesticides.
+Bamboo is an ecologically friendly, highly renewable material – it grows faster than woodland, and growing it uses fewer pesticides.
 It’s easy to maintain, is slightly more resistant to water damage and warping than hardwood materials and can be extremely strong, hard, and durable

 7. Use zero/low VOC (volatile organic compounds) paints